-For June 30, 2019 Measurement Date and Employer Reporting as of June 30, 2020 effect on this actuarial valuation is shown in the July 1, 2015 through June 30, 2018 Actuarial Experience Study dated June 12, 2019.
+The information and analysis used in selecting each assumption that has a significant effect on this actuarial valuation is shown in the July 1, 2015 through June 30, 2018 Actuarial Experience Study dated June 12, 2019.
 Unless otherwise noted, all actuarial assumptions and methods shown below apply to both Tier 1 and Tier 2 members.